Sunburns are something that you don’t often notice until it’s too late and your skin has been burnt real bad.

 Aloe vera has been used as a herbal medicine for thousands of years.
 Its fleshy leaves contain a gel-like substance that cools and soothes sunburned skin.
 The leaves are also known for their moisturizing effect, which prevents further damage.

 If you’re tending your own garden, consider planting some aloe vera.
-You can cut the plant’s leaves, take the gel and apply it directly to your sunburnt skin.
-If you don’t have access to the plant itself, don’t worry, there are lots of commercially prepared aloe vera gels that can be used to treat sunburns.
+You can cut the plant’s leaves, take the gel, and apply it directly to your sunburnt skin.
+If you don’t have access to the plant itself, don’t worry—there are lots of commercially prepared aloe vera gels that can be used to treat sunburns.

 Another succulent plant that’s known for its soothing properties is the prickly pear cactus.
 Like aloe vera, prickly pear has a gel that you can use to treat sunburns while on the trail.
 Check out the full tutorial on how to harvest and apply the gel here.

-Oils For Healing
+Oils for Healing

 Oatmeal Works Great, Too

 You can simply ground the oatmeal and mix it in with warm water for relief.
 You can also mix it with honey and apply the mixture to the affected area.
-Honey is also known for its healing and moisturizing properties so it can help speed up your skin’s recovery.
+Honey is also known for its healing and moisturizing properties, so it can help speed up your skin’s recovery.

-Other Sunburn Essentials From Your Pantry
+Other Sunburn Remedies from Your Pantry